 Cannabis is an annual, dioecious, flowering herb.
-Dioecy is a term used in botany to refer to species of plants that have female and male reproductive structures on different plants.
-That means that there are female and male Cannabis plants, although it’s not unheard of for one plant to exhibit both male and female characteristics!
+Dioecy refers to species of plants that have female and male flowers on different plants.
+That means that there are female and male Cannabis plants, although it’s not unheard of for one plant to exhibit both male and female traits!

 Why does this matter?
 It’s only the female flowers that produce flower buds, which is the part of the plant that we harvest to smoke or consume in other ways.
-The other parts of the plant (often called “trim” because they’re what’s trimmed away from the flower buds) can still be used, but they have a significantly lower concentration of active ingredients.
-This is also where the term “flower” comes from!
-Cannabis comes in so many different forms that it’s sometimes important (especially for dispensaries like us) to specify what type of product we’re talking about, in order to avoid confusion.
+The other parts of the plant (often called “trim” because they’re what’s trimmed away from the flower buds) can still be used, but they have lower levels of active THC.

-Depending on who you ask, Cannabis sativa and Cannabis indica are either two separate subspecies of Cannabis or they’re completely different species altogether.
-Regardless, C. indica and C. sativa have clearly distinct characteristics.
+Depending on who you ask, Cannabis sativa and Cannabis indica are either two separate subspecies of Cannabis or they’re entirely different species altogether.
+Clearly, C. indica and C. sativa have very distinct traits.